Frequently Asked Questions

 There is free wifi at Blue Sky Vineyard.

 Blue Sky Vineyards has a menu but they generally close at sunset.
-Most other restaurants you will need to drive about ten minutes and up.
-See our attractions page for a list of places for shopping and restaurants.
+Most other restaurants you will need to drive about 10 to 15 minutes and up.
+See our shopping/restaurants page for a list of places for shopping and restaurants.
 We highly recommend bringing your own food on your way out to your cabin.
 The closest grocery store is about 20 minutes away either in Carbondale, Goreville, or Marion.

 There are two firearm deer seasons in Illinois - the third weekend in November and the first weekend in December.
 We are not hunters but we do need guests to be aware.